spacetelescope/jwst_magic/fgs-commissioning/documentation/MAGIC User's Guide/iv_select_stars_and_write_files.md

 IV.
 Selecting Guide & Reference Stars for an Input Image and Writing Out Files
 ==============================================================================
 One of the main features of MAGIC is that it allows the user to determine the guide and reference stars for a specific scene.
 While during normal opterations this is determined by the Guide Star Selection System (GSSS), during commissioning the MAGIC user will determine which PSFs will be used for guiding and as reference stars.
-You can turn on this feature by selecting the “Star Selector” check box.
+You can turn on this feature by selecting the **Star Selector** check box.

 1. Set star selection parameters:
    <p align="center">